georgia-bous/RSA-Cipher--Cryptography/README.md

 # RSA-Cipher--Cryptography
 This is a project for the cryptography course.
-I had to implement RSA Cipher in ECB and CBC modes.
+I had to implement RSA Cipher in ECB and CBC modes in pyhton.
 A series of diffrent inputs is provided for testing.